HumanOsv/Automaton/README.md

     charge_multi = 0,1

-keywords for gaussian, mopac, or lamps
+keywords for gaussian, mopac, or lammps

 *Gaussian*